lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 #### When a mixin adds new public/protected API

-If your mixin does add new protected or public API that you need users to be able to use on their class, you will need to define the interface for the mixin separate from the implementation, and cast the return type as the intersection of your mixin interface and the super class type:
+If your mixin does add new protected or public API that you need users to be able to use on their class, you need to define the interface for the mixin separately from the implementation, and cast the return type as the intersection of your mixin interface and the super class type:

 ```ts